jt2002/Data-Science-for-Powerball/README.md

 ```
 Then, it writes the numbers to a CSV file `powerball_numbers.csv`.

-The winning numbers from April 22, 1992 to October 16, 2019 is available for download `powerball_numbers_since_1992.csv`.
+The winning numbers from April 22, 1992 to October 16, 2019 `powerball_numbers_since_1992.csv` is available.

 ### 2. Reinforcement Learning to Predict the Next Powerball Numbers

-On October 4, 2015, the Powerball format was updated and used a 5/69 (white balls) + 1/26 (Powerballs).
-The data should starts from October 7, 2015.
+On October 4, 2015, the Powerball format was updated to use a 5/69 (white balls) + 1/26 (Powerballs).
+The data to feed the script should start from October 7, 2015.

+The script first pre-processes the winning numbers to 2 matrices: (1) 69-columns matrix and (2) 26-columns matrix.
+Each row represents one draw where the winning number is 1 and 0 otherwise.
+It then picks 5 white balls and 1 powerball and prints the predicted winning number.

+When using `random.seed(0)`, Powerball to play is `[9, 33, 41, 48, 56] [24]`